lizmat/raku-all-modules/marcoonroad/Coro-Simple/README.md

 And:

 > the execution of a coroutine is suspended as control leaves it, only
-> to carry on where it left oﬀ when control re-enters the coroutine at
+> to carry on where it left off when control re-enters the coroutine at
 > some later stage.

 Based on the brief discussion above, the **coro** / **yield** also has some
 features:

-* The coroutine don't care about how many calls down are to find a **yield**, even inside many other nested functions.
+* The coroutine doesn't care about how many calls down are need to find a **yield**, even inside many other nested function stacks.

-* The **yield** only generates one value per cycle, but you can yield an anonymous list to avoid it.
+* The **yield** generates only one value per cycle, but you can yield an anonymous list to avoid it.

-But, there are some issues, too:
+But there are some issues too:

 * I advise you to not use **gather** / **take** inside any coroutine, even I don't know what will happen.

-* It don't generates the last values with **return** (as is the case of Lua), so you must use **yield** again.
+* It doesn't generate the last values with **return** (as is the case of Lua), so you must use **yield** again.

-You can also yield "nothing" using the **suspend** function (and with none argument, just for a temporary change of control flow).
-Don't worry about, it will return internally the **True** value (as a status for coroutine that is alive).
+You can also yield "nothing" using the **suspend** function (and with none argument, just for a temporary shift of control).
+Don't worry about, it will return internally the **True** value (as a status that the coroutine is alive).